hjdegraft/007-rvalueRefs/README.md

 func (V) // V is a lvalue and the normal assignment and copy constructor will be called func (Vfunc()) // this will call the overloaded function because Vfunc() is a Rvalue
 ```
+Continuing on with our simple example, func is the retVec() and Vfunc is the demoRvalRef(), which takes as its input a Rval (e.g. the return value of the retVec()).
+Again the value returned from retVec() is a non-const because there is no persistent address pointing to this value.